 Soft and smooth skin is a year-round goal for most of us, but as the weather changes, so do our skin's needs.
-The cooler temperatures can leave skin feeling cracked and dry in the fall, but the right lotion can help your body maintain the perfect level of moisture.
+The cooler temperatures can leave skin feeling cracked and dry in the fall and winter, but if you practice careful skin care and use the right body lotion, you can help your body maintain the perfect level of moisture.

-For the best results, Maryland-based dermatologist Dr. Ife Rodney suggests looking for lotions that contain ceramides or hyaluronic acid.
+For the best results, board-certified dermatologists Dr. Ife Rodney and Dr. Lian Mack suggest looking for lotions that contain hydrating ingredients that help repair and improve skin, such as colloidal oatmeal, glycerin, ceramides and hyaluronic acid.

 Using the power of glycerin, shea butter and antioxidants to smooth and lock in moisture, this lotion is a favorite of Dr. Jennifer Chwalek, a dermatologist at Union Square Laser Dermatology in New York.

-"You do not have to have eczema to use this cream!" said Dr. Robin Gmyrek, a dermatologist at Park View Laser Dermatology in New York.
+This is another pick for those with eczema, but "you do not have to have eczema to use this cream!" says Dr. Robyn Gmyrek, a dermatologist based in New York.

-"It is one of the few moisturizers I've used that is more long-lasting," Chwalek said.
-"It has good occlusive properties but can feel a little tacky in my opinion, which I don't mind because I have dry skin."
+"It is one of the few moisturizers I've used that is more long-lasting," Chwalek says.
+"It has good occlusive properties [creates a protective barrier on top of the skin to keep moisture in], but can feel a little tacky in my opinion, which I don't mind because I have dry skin."

 This is a personal favorite of New York-based dermatologist Dr. Jennifer MacGregor.
-She recommends that people who tend to have drier skin should consider using lotions marketed towards babies.
+She recommends that people who tend to have drier skin should consider using lotions marketed towards babies and toddlers.

 "I have mild eczema and I use this on my face!"
-MacGregor told us.
+MacGregor tells us.
 "If you are really dry, some of the best are those marketed to babies."

 The formula was made with avocado perseose and sunflower oil distillate that can help soothe and replenish skin.
 It's also fragrance-free and safe for sensitive skin.